 ARE THERE SPECIAL CONSIDERATIONS INVOLVING A DIVORCE FROM A MEMBER OF THE MILITARY?

-Filing for Divorce in Kansas: In the case of active service members, determining residence can be difficult because active service members are often stationed at different places around the country and the world.
-Normally to file for divorce in Kansas, one spouse must have been a resident of Kansas for at least 60 days prior to filing.
-An active service member is considered a resident of Kansas if he or she intends to move back to Kansas after their service.
+For active service members, determining residence can be difficult because they are often stationed at different locations across the country and around the world.
+Usually, to file for divorce in Kansas, one spouse must have been a resident of Kansas for at least 60 days before filing.
+An active service member is considered a resident of Kansas if he or she intends to return to Kansas after service.
 This was the case in Perry v.
-Perry, where the court held that a service member can file for divorce in Kansas even though he or she is stationed in another state, so long as the intention to return to Kansas exists.
-However, this approach can be difficult for service members that are stationed in Kansas but residents of another state.
-Section 23-2703(b) creates an exception to its filing rule to keep military families from waiting to get divorced.
-Under Section 23-2703(b), an active service member stationed in Kansas may file for divorce in Kansas no matter how long they have been stationed in the state or his or her true state of residence.
+Perry, where the court held that a service member may file for divorce in Kansas even if stationed in another state, so long as the intention to return to Kansas exists.
+However, this approach can be difficult for service members stationed in Kansas who are residents of another state.
+Section 23-2703(b) creates an exception to its filing rule to prevent military families from having to wait to get divorced.
+Under Section 23-2703(b), an active service member stationed in Kansas may file for divorce in Kansas, no matter how long they have been stationed in the state or his or her actual state of residence.

-Service Members Civil Relief Act of 2003: Sometimes, the court may “pause” proceedings, by granting a stay, while a service member is away on active duty.
-This is done under federal law with the Service Members Civil Relief Act of 2003, 50 U.S.C.A. § 3902(2).
+Sometimes, the court may “pause” proceedings by granting a stay while a service member is away on active duty.
+This is done under federal law, pursuant to the Service Members Civil Relief Act of 2003, 50 U.S.C.A. § 3902(2).
 This law almost always allows an active service member to obtain a stay of proceedings if the service member can provide proof of active service away from Kansas.
-However, it has not been decided by Kansas courts whether the act applies in all matters of divorce, specifically temporary custody orders.
+However, the Kansas courts have not decided whether the act applies to all divorce matters, including temporary custody orders.
 For example, in In re Marriage of Bradley, a service member attempted to challenge a temporary child custody order under the Act.
-However, the court never decided the issue because the husband failed to provide the document to show he was on active duty outside of Kansas, thus failing to meet the requirements of the Act.
-Nonetheless, the court did seem to suggest that had he provided the document, the Act could have been used to pause the temporary order.
-Until the court squarely answers the question, it is impossible to determine what the answer will be.
+However, the court never decided the issue because the husband failed to provide a document showing he was on active duty outside Kansas, thereby failing to meet the Act's requirements.
+Nonetheless, the court seemed to suggest that, had he provided the document, the Act could have been used to pause the temporary order.
+Until the court squarely answers the question, it is impossible to predict the answer.

-Uniformed Services Former Spouses’ Protection Act: In the context of divorce, Congress has passed numerous laws that dictate how states must treat military retirement benefits.
+In the context of divorce, Congress has passed numerous laws that dictate how states must treat military retirement benefits.
 Most laws deal with active military-member spouses, but the Uniformed Services Former Spouses’ Protection Act also applies to retired service members.
-Under statute, 10 U.S.C. § 1408(e)(1), courts are allowed to award up to 50% of a service member’s military member retirement pay to the ex-spouse.
+Under statute, 10 U.S.C. § 1408(e)(1), courts are allowed to award up to 50% of a service member’s military retirement pay to the ex-spouse.
 However, if there is an award of child custody, an additional 15% of the pay is made available.
 This does not mean that the maximum award is 50% or that an award of 50% is even guaranteed.
-Any amount that is awarded in excess of 50% must be paid by the military member through other funds.
-Also, the pay is treated like any other marital property in Kansas, meaning that it will be divided fairly, as determined by the court.
+Any award exceeding 50% must be paid by the military member from other funds.
+Also, the pay is treated like any other marital property in Kansas, meaning it will be divided fairly by the court.

 May a service member be granted a stay while he or she is away on active duty?